 The bottom of the U is generally against an exterior wall, with the sink positioned underneath the window, enabling you to look out of the window as you wash up – let’s hope you’ve got a good view!
 And because of the closeness of the cupboards, it won’t take long to put everything away once you’ve dried up.

-And if you’re one of those cooks who hates it when people offer to give you a helping hand, a small U-shaped kitchen is an ideal excuse to turn them down, because there usually isn’t any room for two people to work comfortably side-by-side.
+An additional advantage if you’re one of those cooks who hate it when people offer to give you a helping hand, is that a small U-shaped kitchen is an ideal excuse to turn them down, because there usually isn’t enough room for two people to work comfortably side-by-side!

 Whilst U-shaped kitchens are very popular in small kitchens, you don’t have to have restricted space in order to enjoy the ergonomic benefits of a U-shaped working area.
-Because it is such a practical space, many people’s kitchen designs include U-shaped working areas and islands, like our Gala Gloss Curved Kitchen.
+Because it is such a practical space, many people’s kitchen designs include U-shaped working areas and islands.
 With a clearly defined and separated working area, you can then make the best use of the rest of the space in the kitchen, such as a table where the family can sit together for informal meals and chats.